lowrycode/coin_tower_topple/training_the_ai.md

 # Training the AI

+## Theoretical Foundations of AI Learning

-## Reinforcement Learning?
+### Reinforcement Learning?

 This project makes use of a machine learning approach called **Reinforcement Learning** (RL), in which an AI agent learns to make optimal decisions by interacting with its environment.
 The agent takes actions, receives feedback (in the form of rewards or penalties), and adjusts its strategy over time to maximise cumulative rewards.

-## Q-Learning
+### Q-Learning

 **Q-Learning** is a type of Reinforcement Learning that follows a model-free approach, meaning the AI agent doesn't need any prior knowledge of the environment.
-Instead, it learns an optimal policy by exploring predefined possible actions and updating values in a **Q-table** based on the feedback it receives.
+Instead, it learns an optimal *policy* by exploring predefined possible actions and updating values in a **Q-table** based on the feedback it receives.
 These values, called **Q-values**, estimate the expected cumulative reward for taking a specific action in a given state.

-## How This Applies to the Game
+### How This Applies to the Game

 - The **agent**: The AI making decisions about how many coins to add to the tower.
 - The **environment**: The tower itself, where: